Blossomdesign12/pristine-web-duplicate-07/README.md

-# FindHome - Real Estate Marketplace
+#Jugyah

-FindHome is a complete real estate platform where users can buy, sell, and rent properties.
+Jugyah is a complete real estate platform where users can buy, sell, and rent properties.

 ## Project info